pam-exchange/SymantecPAM-ConfigFile/README.md

 must have read/write permissions to the path and file.

 - Create backup file
+API/CLI field name: `createBackup`
+Valid values are `true` and `false`
-If this is checked a backup of the configuration file is created.
+If this is checked a backup of the keystore file is created.
 The login account must have permissions to create a new file in the path for the configuration file.

 - Use Regex for verify/update
+API/CLI field name: `useRegex`
+Valid values are `true` and `false`
 This will enable use of regex in verify, search and replace of password in the configuration file.
 If this is not enabled a simple text search for the current password is used.
 The password update will search for the current password (exact match) and replace it with a new password.

 - Verify regex
+API/CLI field name: `verifyRegex`
 This is the regex used to verify if the configuration file has the correct password.
 The username of the account is specified as `$USERNAME$` (upper case).
 The password of the account is specified as `$PASSWORD$` (upper case).
 Both will be replaces with the account username and current password.

 - Update regex (search)
+API/CLI field name: `searchRegex`
 This is the regex used with identifying where in the configuration file the username/password is to be found.
 Use `()` to group the search.
 They are used in the replace regex.

 - Update regex (replace)
+API/CLI field name: `replaceRegex`
 This is the regex used when replacing the password.
 It uses the groups found in the search regex.
 Groups are referenced as `$1`, `$2`, etc.
 The username of the account is specified as `$USERNAME$` (upper case).
 The password of the